vivekthota16/Project-Collaboration-and-Competition-Udacity-Deep-Reinforcement-Learning/README.md

 ### Instructions

 Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Also, use requirements.txt to setup the necessary modules.

 ### (Optional) Challenge: Crawler Environment